isomerpages/ura-lkywcp/resources/news/_posts/2020-01-20-media-conference.md

 #### **About the event**

+The Lee Kuan Yew World City Prize 2020 Laureate will be unveiled at a dedicated Media Conference held in Singapore on 16 March 2020, Monday.
+Join us at this event to find out who the latest winner of the Prize is.

+> Beyond excellence: exemplary cities that continue to transform themselves

-A Media Conference will be held in Singapore on 16 March 2020, Monday to announce the 2020 Prize Laureate.
-To celebrate the 10th anniversary of the Prize in 2020, a Special Lecture will be held in conjunction with the Media Conference, where the past Prize Laureates will be speaking on their ongoing urban initiatives and achievements since winning the Prize.
+To commemorate the 10th anniversary of the Prize in 2020, a Special Lecture will be held in conjunction with the Media Conference, where the past Prize Laureates will speak on their cities' ongoing urban initiatives and achievements since winning the Prize.

-In attendance will be representatives from the 2020 Prize Laureates and the past Prize Laureates (*the speakers line-up to be announced*).

 #### **Programme**